CLA-GITHUB/graphql-jwt-todo-app/README.md

-# Todo API with graphql
+# GraphQL Todo API with authentication
 This is a graphql api that handles all the functionalities of a todo app

 `git clonehttps://github.com/CLA-GITHUB/graphql-jwt-todo-app.git`